February 21, 2019 | Mason Roberts

 4. Not Having a Plan

 No matter the circumstance, be sure that you are aware of the mistakes that can be made along the way.
 By avoiding these mistakes, you'll be saving yourself an immense amount of time, money, and struggle.
-You may be in a rush to get a business loan, but having the patience to do your research is the best idea before jumping into any financial decisions.
+You may be in a rush to get a business fund, but having the patience to do your research is the best idea before jumping into any financial decisions.